BetonQuest/BetonQuest/documentation/User-Documentation/Objectives-List.md

 [animal type](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/entity/EntityType.html) and the second argument is the amount (positive integer).
 You can add the `notify` argument to display a message with the remaining amount each time the animal is bred, optionally with the notification interval after a colon.
-While you can specify any entity, the objective will be completable only for breedabgle ones.
+While you can specify any entity, the objective will be completable only for breedable ones.

+This objective has three properties: `amount`, `left` and `total`. `amount` is the amount of animals already breed, `left` is the amount of animals still needed to breed and `total` is the amount of animals initially required.

 !!! example
     ```YAML